EvansWinner/evanswinner.github.io/index.md

   OF EMACS LISP FILES</b>

   Load a whole directory of Emacs
-  Lisp files.
-Sort of like the title says.
+  Lisp files all at once -- sort of like the title says.
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓